 This approach is a bit robotic but nevertheless very often used.
 Why?
 The sequel of our analysis will deal with the qualitative vs the quantitative approach.

-The qualitative approach
+The advantages of the qualitative approach

 By showing interest to your prospect, you attract curiosity.
 Everyone likes to generate interest.
 The more you customize your message, the more you’ll get interesting results.
 Besides, at ProspectIn, we work on an advanced customization method, to combine benefits from both the quantitative and qualitative methods.

-- More involvement/retention
+- More involvement/retention.

-- Possibility to customize your speech according to your prospects’ feedback (I don’t use the same speech if a prospect answers “I use LinkedIn to generate BtoB leads” or “I use LinkedIn to broadcast my content”)
+- Possibility to customize your speech according to your prospects’ feedback (I don’t use the same speech if a prospect answers “I use LinkedIn to generate BtoB leads” or “I use LinkedIn to broadcast my content”).

 This method is way more time consuming: your answer rates are better but you must engage and hold a conversation with each one of your prospects to transform them into qualified leads, understand their needs and suggest them the offer that suits them the best.

-The quantitative approach
+The advantages of the quantitative approach

 When to use this method?